europa-ee/europa-ee.github.io/content/home_school_art_session2.md

 Session will be on Google Meet.
 Instructions to join have been sent to the kid's email addresses.

-To secure the session, please make sure to join using the kids Google Suite for Education accounts and not parents' accounts.
+To secure the session, please make sure to join using the kids' Google Suite for Education accounts and not parents' accounts.

 <br/>
 <br/>